-In the field of management consultancy, strategy for me is one of the most challenging and vital facets of consulting.
+In management consultancy, strategy for me is one of the most challenging and vital facets of consulting.
 Not only because of the importance of its effect on the individual or organization but also because of its “not so obvious” potential to contribute to the growth of an organization’s human capital development.

 In traditional strategy consultancy, the emphasis is typically tailored for short-term direct outcomes — “hitting the clients immediate objective” while any worthwhile long-term opportunity is swept under the rug.